The library has a variety of technology and services to increase access for users with disabilities.

 allows faculty, staff, and students to borrow materials from thousands of other libraries if we do not have them here at UNI.

 A social space equipped with 21st-century tools, technology, and services that support students’ academic pursuits to connect, create, innovate, and succeed.
-The Learning Commons includes collaborative workspaces, our 3D printer, and our Makerspace.
+The Learning Commons includes collaborative workspaces and our Makerspace.

 Library resources include books, journals, newspapers, media, and databases.
 Many e-resources can be accessed off-campus using a CATID, and all resources are identifiable through the Library’s discovery system, OneSearch.